 Dimensions: 9 x 5 x 3 in.

-What we like: Purpose-built backpacking design with easy on-the-go access; highly customizable.
+What we like: Purpose-built backpacking design with easy on-the-go access; highly customizable and sustainably built.

 What we don’t: A little too specialized for most.

-Thrupack is a cottage brand that specializes in fanny packs purpose-built for thru-hikers (hence their name).
-Their flagship model is the Summit Bum Classic, which goes head-to-head with designs like Hyperlite’s Versa above and LiteAF’s Feather Weight below.
+Thrupack is a cottage brand that specializes in fanny packs purpose-built for thru-hikers (hence their name), and their Eco Summit Bum goes head-to-head with designs like Hyperlite’s Versa above and LiteAF’s Feather Weight below.
 Like those packs, the Summit Bum is tough and fully trail-worthy with high-end, tear-resistant materials and the ability to attach to your pack’s hipbelt or sternum strap for added organization (Thrupack has some helpful videos showing all the possible configurations).
-The Thrupack isn’t fully waterproof like the Hyperlite, although the YKK zipper and buckle are trustworthy enough to rely on in most conditions.
-And a fun twist: The Summit Bum is fully customizable—choices include desired capacity, pocket layout and pattern, material and colorway, type of waist belt (standard or “Comfy”), and more—which is great news for experienced thru-hikers looking to perfect their kit and those who like to geek out on gear.
+The Thrupack isn’t technically waterproof like the Hyperlite, although the EcoPak fabric, PU-coated zipper, and YKK buckle are trustworthy enough to rely on in most conditions.
+And a fun twist: The Summit Bum is fully customizable—choices include desired capacity, pocket layout, material and colorway, type of waist belt (standard or “Comfy”), and more—which is great news for experienced thru-hikers looking to perfect their kit and those who like to geek out on gear.

-As we mentioned, the Thrupack Summit Bum Classic isn’t fully waterproof, which may or may not be a dealbreaker depending on expected trail conditions.
-The Summit Bum does get the edge in weight over the Versa by an ounce—and you can save another by ditching the waist strap and connecting it directly to your pack—but true ounce-counters will likely prefer the LiteAF Feather Weight below (2.3-2.7 oz. depending on capacity and colorway).
-Some folks will also be disappointed by the lack of zippered storage, although the two interior pouches, key clip, and rear sleeve should cover the basics.
-In the end, the Summit Bum Classic is undeniably specialized and lacking in everyday appeal, but it’s a fun and tailor-made option for creative ULers.
+As we mentioned, the Thrupack Eco Summit Bum isn’t fully waterproof, which may or may not be a dealbreaker, depending on expected trail conditions.
+The Summit Bum does get the edge in weight over the Versa by 0.7 ounces (it’s 0.6 oz. heavier with the upgraded “Comfy” strap)—and you can save 1.2 ounces by ditching the waist strap and connecting it directly to your pack—but true ounce-counters will likely prefer the LiteAF Feather Weight below (2.3-2.6 oz. depending on fabric choice).
+Some folks will also be disappointed by the lack of zippered storage, although the two interior pouches and rear sleeve should cover the basics.
+In the end, the Eco Summit Bum is undeniably specialized and lacking in everyday appeal, but it’s a fun and tailor-made option for creative ULers.
+Bonus: The EcoPak fabric is made from 100%-recycled polyester and forgoes the use of harmful perfluorocarbons (PFCs for short).

 14. Janji Multipass Sling Bag ($56)